12-year-old girl dies in Sumner County accidental shooting

 SUMNER COUNTY, Kan.
-(KSNW) – The Sumner County Sheriff’s Office announced on Tuesday that last Friday, shortly after 11 a.m, deputies were dispatched to the 1500 Block of South Blackstone for a shooting.
+(KSNW) – The Sumner County Sheriff’s Office announced on Tuesday that last Friday, deputies were dispatched to the 1500 block of South Blackstone for a shooting.

+The victim was not responsive, and CPR was administered.
+A Caldwell police officer was asked to respond and arrived before EMS.

-After administering life-saving measures for over forty minutes, the victim was declared deceased.
+After administering life-saving measures for over 40 minutes, the victim was declared dead.

 The investigation is ongoing.